The power of Luminosity Masks

 Dodge & Burn

-By using a Luminosity Mask for these optimizations you can work much more accurate than by simply moving a generic contrast slider and it’s much faster than drawing the mask yourself.
+By using a Luminosity Mask for these optimizations you can work much more accurately than by simply moving a generic contrast slider and it’s much faster than drawing the mask yourself.

 Creating Luminosity Masks

-Creating these masks is usually pretty easy, but to get the perfect mask it’s often a lot of work.
-In some of my tutorials and workshops, I explain how to create them manually, but in this case, I want to show you an automatic and much more simple way by using a panel.
+Creating these masks is usually pretty easy, but getting the perfect mask is often a lot of work.
+In some of my tutorials and workshops, I explain how to create them manually, but in this case, I want to show you an automatic and much simpler way by using a panel.
 A panel in Photoshop is nothing else than saved actions that are bundled with a script and that are executed as soon as you press a button.

 I did create such a panel and you can download it for free on my website.

-This is how my AF-Panel as a Photoshop plugin looks like.
-It's very easy to use and combines the most important features for any landscape photographer.
+This is what my AF-Panel as a Photoshop plugin looks like.
+It's very easy to use and combines the most important features of any landscape photographer.

 While working on different tutorials that I am offering in my store, I quite often had the issue that I needed to suggest one of the commercial panels and that my buyers needed to pay for these panels as well.
 That’s why I invested a lot of time with my team to create my own panel that I can simply offer you for free now.
 My goal was to create a panel that is easy to use for everybody and still offers the most important features that are needed for powerful Luminosity Masks.

-Initially the idea was to offer this tool for free to anyone who had bought one of my video courses or who participated into one of my workshops, but finally, I decided to release the panel for free for everybody, so that every photographer can benefit from using it.
+Initially, the idea was to offer this tool for free to anyone who had bought one of my video courses or who participated in one of my workshops, but finally, I decided to release the panel for free for everybody, so that every photographer could benefit from using it.

 You can download the AF-Panel for free here: